custom-dev-tools/grunt-cache-killer/README.md

 - `length` (number) - A number value that is used to set the length of the mask.
 The default value is `-1`.
   - If the value of the number is negative (eg: `-1`) then the length of the given / generated string remains unchanged.
   - If the value of the number if positive (eg: `8`) then only that value of right-hand characters in the string will remain.
-  - If the value of the number is zero (eg: `0`) then the mask string (excluding the prepend and append strings) is not used. (ps: Considering the primary function of cacheKiller is to place masks within filenames, use of this value would be redundant exercise).
+  - If the value of the number is zero (eg: `0`) then the mask string (excluding the prepend and append strings) is not used. (ps: Considering the primary function of cacheKiller is to place masks within filenames, use of this value would be a redundant exercise).

 ### Usage